wprender/cloudbreak-docs/docs/periscope.md

 ## Scaling Policies

 Scaling is the ability to increase or decrease the capacity of the HDP cluster or an application running on it based on an alert and according to the policy definition.
-After you set up your alerts and a scaling policy linked to them, Cloudbreak will execute the policy. **Scaling granularity is at the `host group` level; Thus you have the option to scale services or components only, not the whole cluster.**
+After you set up your alerts and a scaling policy linked to them, Cloudbreak will execute the policy.

+Scaling granularity is at the `host group` level; Thus you have an option to scale services or components only, not the whole cluster.

-### Set up Scaling Policy
+### Create a New Scaling Policy

 To create a new Cloudbreak scaling policy: